nikitaapraj/weather-api/weather-api-docs/points.md

 `gridY`: Y axis of the grid where the location is.

-`forecast`: URL for the location forecast.
+`forecast`: URL for the weekly forecast for the location.

 `forecastHourly`: URL for the hourly forecast for the location.